2001 Ipswich by-election

-The Member of Parliament for Ipswich in Suffolk, Jamie Cann, of the Labour Party died on 15 October 2001.
+A by-election for the United Kingdom parliamentary constituency of Ipswich was held on 22 November 2001 following the death of incumbent Labour Party MP Jamie Cann.
+It was won by Chris Mole, who held the seat for Labour.

-The by-election was held on 22 November that year, and was the first of six by-elections which took place during the 53rd Parliament (2001–05).
-It was also the only British parliamentary by-election to take place in 2001.
+It was first of six by-elections which took place during the 2001–2005 parliament.

 With Labour still basking in the glow of their landslide general election victory just five months earlier, no opposition party was able to mount an effective challenge.
-The Liberal Democrats improved their position somewhat but remained in third place, and the Labour candidate Chris Mole was returned with a majority of over 4,000 votes.
+The Liberal Democrats improved their position somewhat but remained in third place, and Mole was returned with a majority of over 4,000 votes.

 The declaration broke with tradition by using live computer images, club music and lasers after the result was announced.